An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Use the Google’s Rich Results tool to evaluate your schema markup and its eligibility to appear as a rich snippet on the SERP.
 Just grab a few important pages and enter them in.

-We’ve actually written an article just about this.
 More on that here: Auditing Schema Markup: Confirming Structured Data's Implementation.

 Schema Recommendations